Piers Linney

 Jonathan Piers Daniel Linney (born 15 February 1971) is a British businessman and investor.
 Co-Founder of Implement AI He was a former non-executive director of the UK government-owned development bank, British Business Bank, which has facilitated over £12 billion of financing for UK small and medium-sized businesses and also operated the StartUp Loan Company and British Patient Capital, a £2.5bn fund launched in 2018.

 He was the co-CEO and owner of Genesis Communications and was the co-CEO of cloud-based IT business Outsourcery.
 He is best known for taking part on the BBC Two business series Dragons' Den from 2013 to 2015.

 Linney also appeared on the Channel 4 series The Secret Millionaire in 2011, where he worked in Wolverhampton at a young offenders' institution.

 In November 2018, he was named in the top 20 of Financial Times's list of the top 100 minority ethnic leaders in technology.
 He was also named in the FT as one of the top 100 BAME Leaders in Tech.

-Linney is also content creator and public speaker that supports entrepreneurs to start-up or grow their businesses as part of his initiative.
+Linney is also a content creator and public speaker that supports entrepreneurs to start-up or grow their businesses as part of his initiative.